 Battery Group and Size

-Choosing the correct BCI group is the most important factor.
+What you’re looking for on here is the group size.
+For example, it can be a group 4D, 78, H7, or group 51R, or any other group size.
+That’s the size of your battery.
+Choosing the correct BCI group is the most important components of the battery buying decision.
 BCI stands for Battery Council International and is the organization that sets the standard when it comes to the size, power, and location of the posts on batteries made for different purposes.
 While some battery groups are interchangeable, for the most part, cars, boats, and other vehicles are made with a specific battery group in mind.

 The difference in battery groups is their physical size and shape, but each battery group can also have certain technical aspects.
 For instance, they will have different ampere-hours, cold-cranking amps, and voltages.
 The size is important because the battery must fit into the battery holder snugly without moving around.
 Sometimes, post location can be a major factor.
 For instance, if you have a sports car with a hood that sits close to the engine, a battery with long top posts might not allow the hood to close.
 Some battery groups have posts on the side for this exact reason.